centosGit/JLPF/README.md

 ####Background

 Ubiquitous interaction (gaze tracking, body gesture tracking, speech recognition, etc.) techniques are among the most interesting HCI techniques for mobile and wearable systems.
-However, most of the existing technologies to support them require a remote computer to perform such processing do to it's high computational resource consuming characteristic.
+However, most of the existing technologies to support them require a remote computer to perform such processing due to it's high computational resource consuming characteristic.
 Therefore, designing and developing a light-weighted framework able to run in mobile devices could be a valuable technology.

 ####Usage